eric-price-ok/bordful/docs/schema-implementation.md

 The schema.org implementation follows the [JobPosting](https://schema.org/JobPosting) specification, providing detailed structured data for each job listing.
 This improves search engine visibility and enables features like Google Jobs rich results.

+Additionally, Bordful implements the [WebSite](https://schema.org/WebSite) schema at the global level, providing search engines with structured information about the job board itself.
+This implementation enables features like the Google Sitelinks Searchbox and enhances the overall site visibility.

 ## Key Features

 - **Complete Required Properties**: All essential properties (title, description, datePosted, hiringOrganization)